Euroscepticism: Portugal

 The main Eurosceptic parties in Portugal are Chega, the Portuguese Communist Party (PCP), and Left Bloc (BE).
 Opinion polling in Portugal in 2015 indicated that 48 per cent tended not to trust the EU, while 79 per cent tended not to trust the Portuguese government (then led by Portugal Ahead).
-Eurosceptic political parties hold a combined total of 23 seats out of 230 in Portugal's parliament (BE 5, PCP 6, PNR 0, CHEGA 12) and a combined total of 4 out of Portugal's 21 seats in the European Parliament (PCP 2, BE 2, PNR 0, CHEGA 0).
+Eurosceptic political parties hold a combined total of 64 seats out of 230 in Portugal's parliament (BE 1, PCP 3, CHEGA 60) and a combined total of 4 out of Portugal's 21 seats in the European Parliament (PCP 1, BE 1, CHEGA 2).

 In the last 2014 European Parliament election, the Portuguese Communist Party won three seats and the Left Bloc won one seat.

 In the 2019 European Parliament election, Left Bloc took 9.8% and gained 1 seat, Portuguese Communist Party working in coalition with Ecologist Party "The Greens" took 6.9% and 2 seats and National Renovator Party (PNR) polled just 0.5%, with no seats.

 2019 saw the emergence of a new Eurosceptic political party, Chega, who gained a seat in that year's legislative election.
 The party did not capture any seats in the 2019 European Parliament elections, but saw its leader André Ventura finish third in the 2021 presidential election, securing 11.9% of those voting.

 In the 2022 Portuguese snap election, Chega got 7.2% of the vote and 12 out of the 230 seats in the Assembly of the Republic.

+In the 2025 Portuguese snap election, Chega became the second biggest party in Portugal’s parliament, achieving 22.8% of the vote and 60 out of the 230 seats in the Assembly of the Republic.